fledo/amenu/README.md

 amenu
 =====

 amenu is a simple and customizable application launcher very much inspired by the excellent [dmenu](http://tools.suckless.org/dmenu/).
-It will most likely never even be close to having the same set of features.
 Consider amenu a Windows alternative to dmenu if you only use the latter to run executable files.

 Installation
 ------------

-Run the [latest](https://github.com/fledo/amenu/releases/latest) `amenu.exe` or clone the repo and run `amenu.ahk`.
-This will generate default settings and search the following directories for `.exe` files.
+Download and run the [latest](https://github.com/fledo/amenu/releases/latest) `amenu.exe` or clone the [repo](https://github.com/fledo/amenu/) and run `amenu.ahk`.
+The directoires defined in [default.ini](https://github.com/fledo/amenu/blob/master/settings/default.ini) will be scanned for exe files.

-- `C:\program files` (including subfolders)
-- `C:\program files (x86)` (including subfolders)
--	`C:\windows`
-- `C:\windows\system32`

 Usage
 -----